 One of the key characteristics of cancers is that the old cells do not die efficiently by apoptosis and therefore accumulate giving rise to a tumour that ultimately disrupts organ function.
 This block in apoptosis is also a major problem when it comes to treating cancers as the effectiveness of chemotherapies and radiotherapies usually rely on their ability to activate this type of cell death.

-Professor David Haigh's team at Queen's University of Belfast have identified an intra-cellular protein called "FLIP" that plays a critical role in preventing the death of cancer cells treated with chemotherapy and radiotherapy.
+Dr David Longley’s team at Queen's University of Belfast have identified an intra-cellular protein called "FLIP" that plays a critical role in preventing the death of cancer cells treated with chemotherapy and radiotherapy.
 This protein plays a prominent role in increasing the resistance to therapy in a number of types of cancer, including non-small cell lung cancer, which is a particularly drug-resistant cancer and is the focus of this proposal.
 The project team plan to generate drugs to block FLIP's function and thereby overcome drug resistance and improve the therapeutic management of patients with this disease.